githubteacher/devs-part1-102615/uniquedeep-balaju.md

 # Hello All, Kathmandu Nepal is one of the best place to live in.

 - High Himalayas
 - Place of Peace & Harmony
 - Mix of ethical groups
 - Top of the World Mt.
 Everest!!!
+- Added from my local machine Windows Powershell terminal Done